Take the Ferry to Nanaimo on Vancouver Island

 Places to Stay Near the Vancouver – Nanaimo BC Ferry:

-If you need a place to stay close to the Tsawwassen Ferry Terminal, The Coast Tsawwassen Inn is clean and comfortable, has a free shuttle to the ferry terminal and is only 20 minutes from YVR.
+Downtown Nanaimo: For a place to stay near the Nanaimo Ferry Terminal at Departure Bay, the Buccaneer Inn has well kept oceanview suites with kitchens in a great location - only 1 KM or so from the ferry terminal!
+The Coast Tsawwassen Inn is clean and comfortable, has a free shuttle to the ferry terminal and is only 20 minutes from YVR.

 Nanaimo, BC Attractions: